Age of Synchronization Minimization in Wireless Networks with Random Updates and Time-Varying Timeliness Requirement: Simulation Results

 where $q\in(0, 1)$ is the self-transition probability.

-Figure~\ref{N} shows the time-average weighted sum AoS under different bandwidth limitations $N$.
-The system is set by $q=0.1$ and the total simulation time is $T=10^5$.
-For comparison, the greedy policy disregards weight variations and selects the $N$ nodes with the largest product of current AoS and average weight in each time slot.
+Figure~\ref{q} shows the AoS under different self-transition probability $q$.
+The bandwidth limitation, meaning the number of nodes allowed to transmit in a time slot, is set to $N=30$ and the total simulation time is $T=10^5$.
+For comparison, we simulate the Max-Weight policy which is proposed from \cite{He2022}.
 The lower bound is the AoS of $\pmb{\pi}_{re}^*$, the policy under relaxed bandwidth constraint \eqref{c2}.
-The simulation result demonstrates that our policy outperforms the greedy policy under different constraints.
-The advantage is more pronounced under lower bandwidth limitations.
-Both the gap between our policy and the greedy policy and the gap between our policy and the lower bound reduces considerably when the constraint is very loose because the policies have sufficient resources to transmit and the relaxed constraint \eqref{c2} approaches the original \eqref{c1} closely.

-Figure~\ref{q} shows the AoS under different self-transition probability $q$ with $N=6$.
-Our policy shows benefits in all the points over the greedy policy.
-The advantage of our policy is minimal when $q$ is close to $0.5$, as the next weight state is nearly independent of the current state and the information obtained from state transition is small.
+The simulation results indicate that our policy shows benefits over the Max-Weight in the points away from $q=0.5$.
+The AoS performance of two policies is close when $q$ approaches $0.5$, because the next weight state is nearly independent of the current state and the information obtained from state transition is small.
 The farther $q$ deviates from $0.5$, our policy performs better for greater gains from state transition information.

+Then we choose $q=0.1$ to compare the AoS performance under different bandwidth limitation $N$ in scenarios with non-independent state transitions.
+As shown in Figure~\ref{N}, our policy outperforms the Max-Weight under different number of nodes allowed to transmit in a time slot.
+The advantage is more pronounced under looser bandwidth limitation, because more sufficient resources provide greater flexibility in the application of our policy.
+The gap between our policy and the lower bound reduces under bigger $N$, meaning that the relaxed constraint \eqref{c2} approaches the original \eqref{c1}.